isomerpages/govtech-gobusiness-main/pages/blog/2023-09-24-post-intellectual-property-rights.md

 However, with a lack of understanding of IP, filing for the right IP protection credentials can be overwhelming for a lot of business owners.
 Not to worry though as [GoBusiness IP Grow](https://www.gobusiness.gov.sg/intellectual-property/ip-grow/types-of-ia-ip-services) is here to guide you on how you can protect your IP rights.

 Here are four common IP challenges local businesses face and how you can leverage GoBusiness IP Grow to overcome them:
-I have no idea where to start with IP protection

-### I have no idea where to start with IP protection
+### 1. I have no idea where to start with IP protection

 The main IP challenge that businesses encounter is often a lack of awareness of IP protection.
 According to the [Singapore IP Survey 2023](https://www.ipos.gov.sg/resources/singapore-ip-survey) conducted by the Intellectual Property Office of Singapore, four out of five enterprises in Singapore would like more opportunities to use their IA/IP to obtain financing.
 However, 92 per cent of companies did not optimise the subsidies or grants available for their IP activities, and more than half cited a lack of awareness of available IP resources as the key factor.